Robert Cahill, Principal, Woods Bagot

 The 1970s began a spate of technology inventions and achievements that essentially, began the age of the practical computer - the micro processor, the word processor, and the floppy disk to name a few.

-It was also within this era, that Robert Cahill emerged from the study halls at the Faculty of Architecture, Design and Planning within the University of Sydney, graduating as an Architect (B. Arch.
+It was also within this era, that Robert Cahill emerged from the study halls at the Sydney School of Architecture, Design and Planning within the University of Sydney, graduating as an Architect (B. Arch.
 (Hons)), and embarked on a career, that is today spanning over 35 years professional experience.
 We can all agree that technological inventions from the 1970s to today, have remarkably changed the way we live.
 Technology has also played a pivotal role in design.

 As a Principal at global studio Woods Bagot, the greatest impact of any that Robert has witnessed is the maturity and sheer innovation of technological units that have not only played a role in design, but the delivery and realisation of complex projects.